mtaulet/MovieRecommendations/README.md

-# spark
+# Movie Recommendations
-Spark Scala driver scripts.
+Recommender System based on Movie Similarities with Spark Scala.

 ### Recommender System: Movie Similarities
 The goal of this project is to develop a recommendation system for the MovieLens dataset (accesible from https://grouplens.org/datasets/movielens/).
 The input is the target movie ID and the output is a list of movies ranked by similarity score and strength of recommendation.